EHSRB-BSRSE-Bioinformatics/MutSeqR/README.md

 | context     | The local reference trinucleotide context at this position (e.g. ATC - not necessarily the transcript codon).| sequence_context; flanking_sequence   |

 ### Importing .vcf files
-General usage is the same as for import_mut_file:
-Indicate the file path to your .vcf file using the mut_file parameter.
-If you have sample metadata, then you can indicate the file path to your sample data file using the sample_data_file parameter.
-Set the vaf_cutoff to flag ostensibly germline mutations that have a variant allele fraction greater than this parameter.
-Finally, load in the metadata for an interval list of genomic target regions using the regions parameter.
+`import_vcf_data` General usage is the same as for import_mut_file: Indicate the file path to your **.vcf** file using the `vcf_file` parameter.
+If you have sample metadata, then you can indicate the file path to your sample data file using the `sample_data_file` parameter.
+Set the `vaf_cutoff` to flag ostensibly germline mutations that have a variant allele fraction greater than this parameter.
+Finally, load in the metadata for an interval list of genomic target regions using the `regions` parameter.

 ```{r}
 library(MutSeqR)